kysonlol/GlobalProtect-VPN-Disabler/README.md

 You can keep it on, for as long as you like.
 But remember, the longer the script runs the more memory the script consumes, and will probably lag your device.
 Use with caution.

-<span style="color:green;">During testing, we found out that stopping the Python script after a while may temporary kill the VPN until the next device reboot, or if GlobalProtect is opened manually.</span>
+**During testing, we found out that stopping the Python script after a while may temporary kill the VPN until the next device reboot, or if GlobalProtect is opened manually.**

 It may take more than one minute for the VPN to be fully disabled.